webim/webim-client-sdk-ios/Documentation/Index.md

 <h3 id ="wrong-operator-id">WRONG_OPERATOR_ID case</h3>

-Arised when trying to send operator rating request if passed operator ID doesn't belong to existing chat operator.
+Arised when trying to send operator rating request if passed operator ID doesn't belong to existing chat operator  (or, in the same place, chat doesn't have an operator at all).

 [Go to table of contents](#table-of-contents)